Liouvillian topology and nonreciprocal dynamics in open Floquet chains

 \subsection{Non-Hermitian skin effect}

-With open boundaries, non-reciprocal transport may lead to an accumulation of the quantum state on one of the boundaries.
-The accumulation of eigenstates of the Hamiltonian at the edge is called the non-Hermitian skin effect (NHSE).
+With open boundaries, nonreciprocal transport may lead to an accumulation of the quantum state on one of the boundaries.
+The accumulation of eigenstates of the Hamiltonian at the edge is called the non-Hermitian skin effect (NHSE) \cite{Yao2018}.
 In order to investigate the extent to which our system exhibits NHSE and how this relates to the topological winding number, we consider the system with open boundary conditions in this section.
 In particular, we use the normalized (right) eigenstates $\ket{\varphi_a}$ of the nonunitary Floquet operator $F$ to investigate their localization $\bra{\varphi_a} x \ket{\varphi_a}$.